Any questions? We got you.

 70-80% savings vs. traditional live facilitated delivery · 15-20 hours/month admin time recovered

-Administrative time savings: Sparkwise makes scheduling dramatically faster and automates attendance tracking, and post-session reporting which typically consumes 15-20 hours per month from L&D teams.
+Administrative time savings: Sparkwise makes scheduling dramatically faster and automates attendance tracking, and post-session reporting which typically consumes 15-20 hours per month from program administrators.

 How does Sparkwise pricing compare to other learning platforms?

-How Sparkwise compares depends on what you're replacing.
-On-demand libraries ($5-30/user/month) scale content but have no live interaction.
-Live facilitated training ($100-200/participant/session) scales linearly.
-And large webinars suffer from low engagement.
-Sparkwise ($10-49/user/session) sits in a distinct category: live and collaborative, with no facilitator required.
+How Sparkwise compares depends on what you’re replacing.
+Passive formats like e-learning ($5–30/user/month) scale content but have no live interaction.
+Live facilitated workshops ($100–200/participant/session) scale linearly.
+Large webinars suffer from low engagement.
+Sparkwise ($10–40/user/session) sits in a distinct category: live and collaborative, with no facilitator required.

-Sparkwise: $10-49/participant/session · Live + collaborative · No facilitator required
+Sparkwise: $10-40/participant/session · Live + collaborative · No facilitator required

-On-demand libraries (LinkedIn Learning, Coursera, Udemy Business): $5-30/user/month.
+Passive formats (LinkedIn Learning, Coursera, Udemy Business, webinars): $5-30/user/month.
 Large catalog access, but no live interaction, no group practice, and completion rates of 5-15% (Source: ATD Industry Benchmarks) reflect the solo, self-directed format.
 Best for breadth, compliance, and reference learning.

-Sparkwise: $10-49 per session, live and collaborative, no facilitator required.
-The closest apples-to-apples comparison is traditional live facilitated training, where Sparkwise is 70-80% cheaper.
-Best for consistent group experiences at a scale that facilitator-dependent models cannot economically and logistically support.
+Sparkwise: $10–40 per session, live and collaborative, no facilitator required.
+The closest apples-to-apples comparison is traditional live facilitated workshops, where Sparkwise is 70–80% cheaper and much more scalable.

 Platform & Technology